The FCTL provides funding opportunities to Missouri State Faculty looking to advance

 success.

-To be considered for funding, your project should be aligned with the principles of
+for either one of these grants, your proposed project should be aligned with the principles

-a Scholarship of Teaching and Learning (SoTL) research project, which includes identifying
+of a Scholarship of Teaching and Learning (SoTL) research project, which includes

-a problem or a discipline-based question that is framed around student learning, drawing
+identifying a problem or a discipline-based question that is framed around student

-from research-based strategies, and applying sound methodology and evaluation processes
+learning, drawing from research-based strategies, and applying sound methodology and

-the outcomes of their project at FCTL's Showcase on Teaching and Learning or Scholarship
+of their project at FCTL's Showcase on Teaching and Learning or Scholarship Summit,

 All MSU faculty members are eligible to apply.
 Applications can be submitted individually